 - To provide meaningful results and to protect the privacy of individual students, no data are reported if the number of students is less than ten.
 If all students would be reported in the same Performance Level, the data are suppressed, with the exception that the Percentage Passing/Levels 3-5 are reported.
-A dash (-) appears when data are suppressed.
-Percentage Passing may not equal the percentage of Levels 3-5 due to the alternate passing score eligibility. - Performance Levels 3-5 are grouped together for comparison, since the percentage of students scoring at or above satisfactory is necessary for accountability reporting.
+A dash (-) appears when data are - Percentage Passing may not equal the percentage of Levels 3-5 due to the alternate - Performance Levels 3-5 are grouped together for comparison, since the percentage of students scoring at or above satisfactory is necessary for accountability reporting.
 When totaled, percentages may not add to 100 due to rounding.
 Grade 30 A Non-High School Graduate.

-Copyright © 2021 State of Florida, Department of State
+Copyright @ <CCYY> State of Florida, Department of State

-Page 1 of 1 Spring 2021
+Page 1 of 1 <Admin> <CCYY>